Frequently Asked Questions

 Are pets allowed?

-No. Pets are prohibited in all of the residence halls, East and West Campus Apartments, and Edward Gay Apartments.
+Pets are prohibited in all on-campus residence halls, and apartments.
 The only exception is for fish in 20 gallon aquariums or smaller, or approved assistance or service animals.

 Can I get a private room?
 What will it cost?